korlibs-archive/docs-old.korge.org/korge/atlas/index.md

 ## Overview

-Atlases are a way to pack several images into a single bigger image while being able to reference smaller parts of that image.
+Atlas is a way to pack several images into a single bigger image while being able to reference smaller parts of that image.

 Why would one want to do that?
 Well, in computer graphics there is